 Inflammation is both triggered and worsened by stress, lifestyle and diet.
 If you’re looking to begin the healing process, holistic and natural therapies are great starting point.
 Here are a few ideas:

 Just Relax!
 (Which is literally the WORST thing you can ever say to an infertile woman).
 But sadly, it’s true.
 Chronic stress stimulates the inflammatory response.
-Try incorporating therapies like yoga, fertility massage, meditation, mind-body programs, nightly baths, aromatherapy, journaling or anything that resonates with you, to reduce stressors in your life.
+Try incorporating therapies like yoga, fertility massage, meditation, acupuncture, mind-body programs, nightly baths, aromatherapy, journaling or anything that resonates with you, to reduce stressors in your life.

 Consume more fresh and raw fruits and vegetables.
 Fresh fruit and veggies are high in antioxidants and food enzymes, which act as natural anti-inflammatories.
 Their antioxidants help quench free radicals which run rapid in inflamed bodies.
 Fresh foods are also alkalizing and detoxifying, helping to remove chemicals like uric acid.